sotopia-lab/sotopia-pi/data_generate/README.md

 # Data Generation

+### Explanation for inspirational prompt:

+For Sotopia's inspirational prompt, it includes cherry-pick a few examples from 6 datasets (`social\_iqa`, `social\_chem`, `normbank`, `deal-or-no-deal`, `persuation_for_good`, `mindcraft`)

+For our inspirational prompt, it include full examples from 3 datasets (`social\_iqa`, `social\_chem`, `normbank`).

+Notice1: The reason why we does not include `deal-or-no-deal` and `mindcraft` is because we think those inspirational prompt is too similar within one dataset and would cause some leakage if we train on them and test on sotopia ones

+Notice2: The reason why we do not include `persuation_for_good` is because we cannnot find the exact form of inspirational prompt that is the same with sotopia's inspirational prompt and the previous mentioed three datasets already provide enough inspirational prompts.

+### Explanation for EnvProfile generation:

+With inspirational prompt, we utilize `gpt-4-turbo` to generate EnvProfile.

+# Data Generation (deprecated)

 For the zero step, we need to prepare new inspirational prompts as motivations of gpt-4-turbo to generate creative scenario and social goals.

 For the first step, we generate envProfile (including scenario / social goal / relationship restriction) based on inspiring prompt.